uglasmeyer/ocean/README.md

 # Ocean Sound lab Ocean-SL

-Ocean Sound Lab is a C++Project that provides a set of Sound Managing Applications, such as Synthesizer, Audioserver, Composer with Graphical UserInterface for Linux based Operating Systems, that allows to generate, play and record sound.
+Ocean Sound Lab is a C++Project that provides a set of Sound Managing Applications, such as Synthesizer, Audioserver, Composer with Graphical UserInterface and tools for Linux based Operating Systems, that allows to generate, play and record sound.
 It includes interfaces for musicxml-files and supports the sound drivers: -> native ALSA and -> Pulseaudio and consists of a direct interface to musescore3 and sound converting tools like ffmpeg and id3tool.
 The binary distribution of Ocean-SL is limited to the architectures x86_64 and aarch64.
 This distribution includes the 3rd party libraries for Qt6, RtAudio and tinyxml2.
 It is tested and compiled on ubuntu 2025-10 with x86_64 on NUC and amd aarch64 on rasperry.

 A screen shot of the graphical user interface shall illustrate some of its feature: